Just-Deep-Learn-It/BergersComptentMoutons/README.md

 # CSRNet

 ## Data
-The original ShanghaiTech datasets consists of large `.ppm` images of scenes with bounding box coordinates for the traffic signs.
-We use here a post-processed variant where signs have already been cropped out from their corresponding images and resized to 32 x 32.
+The original ShanghaiTech datasets consists of `.jpg` images of scenes with crowds in the `images` folder and the associated `.mat` files in the `ground-truth` folder.
+These `.mat` files contain the 2d coordinates of each head for the image they correspond to.

 The ShanghaiTech dataset can be found [here](https://github.com/desenzhou/ShanghaiTechDataset).